gradle/gradle/design-docs/managed-model.md

 - Convert input value:
     - `CharSequence` to any scalar type (eg `GString` to `Long`, `GString` to `String`)
     - Any scalar type to `String`.
+    - Note that although Files are scalar types, they're not handled here but rather in their own story
 - Update user guide, Javadocs and sample

 #### Implementation